Roversa-Robotics/batteryRoversa/README.md

 - `BAT_OK!` is returned if the battery is greater or equal to BAT_OK and below or equal to BAT_MAX or in the normal operating voltage range, 3.6 V and 4.7 V.

 - `BAT_BAD` is returned if the battery is outside of these ranges.
-If the micro:bit is plugged into the USB directly, it will read ~5V because the PIN 3 is reading high, causing this error
+If the micro:bit is plugged into the USB directly, it will read ~5V because the `MicroBit.io.P3` is reading high, causing this error